vriesm060/react-native-course/README.md

 }
 ```

-### Storing tokens using AsyncStorage
+## Storing tokens using AsyncStorage

-When a user has already registered, we can use the generated token to login the existing user.
-For this to work, we need to store the token in the React Native frontend.
-We do this using Async Storage
+When a user has already registered, you can use the generated token to login the existing user.
+For this to work, you need to store the token in the React Native frontend.
+I do this using **Async Storage**.

-In the login and register screens, when we submit the form and dispatch the data from the backend, we can store the token using Async Storage.
-Since this is an async function, we add the `async` keyword before the function that uses the resultData, like:
+In the login and register screens, when submitting the form and dispatching the data from the backend, I can store the token using Async Storage.
+Since this is an async function, you have to add the `async` keyword before the function that uses the resultData, like:

 ```
 dispatch(authAction.loginUser(values))